sysupdate.d — Transfer Definition Files for Automatic Updates

 updated.
 This resource type is only available for target resources.

-" resource type encapsulates local .tar
+The "tar" resource type encapsulates local .tar

 archive files.
 When an update takes place, the files are uncompressed and unpacked into a target

 directory or btrfs subvolume.
-Behaviour of "tar
+Behaviour of "tar" and "url-tar" is

 generally similar, but the latter downloads from remote sources, and does integrity and authentication

 checks while the former does not.
-The "tar
+The "tar" resource type is only available for source

 resources.

-" resource type encapsulates local directory trees.
+The "directory" resource type encapsulates local directory trees.
 This

 type is available both for source and target resources.
 If an update takes place on a source resource